jon-harper/OmniBox/docs/tour.md

 | [`Molex`][32]    | Use Molex Micro Fit 3 panel mounted connectors.
 Pinout diagrams for each panel are included. | ...You plan to create a wiring harness for an enclosed printer. |
 | [`Template`][33] | A Fusion 360 template with profiles for panel mounted connectors and fans. | ...You want to create your own panel. |

-## :material-alpha-f-box-outline: Fans
+## :material-alpha-f-box: Fans

 ![render of a case with two 40mm fans and a 60mm fan mounted externally][38]

-Externally mounted fans use :material-alpha-f-box-outline: :material-alpha-c-box: [fan cages][13] to cover the fan blades.
-There are a large number of fan sizes supported, each with a matching TPU :material-alpha-f-box-outline: :material-alpha-g-box: fan gasket.
+Externally mounted fans use :material-alpha-f-box: :material-alpha-c-box-outline: [fan cages][13] to cover the fan blades.
+There are a large number of fan sizes supported, each with a matching TPU :material-alpha-f-box: :material-alpha-g-box-outline: fan gasket.
 The gaskets are optional.

 [1]: img/printed_parts/core.png
 [2]: img/printed_parts/trays.png